KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Dancia lived in a stone apartment on the lower east side of Boise.
 Joshua climbed the steps to the second story and knocked on her door.
 Melina answered and laughed as Joshua seemed surprised to see her.
 She had cleaned up and was wearing an off the shoulder top and jean shorts, her hair braided in two tails .

 "Hey, Jones.
-Do you mind if I attend the game?"
+Do you mind if I attend the game tonight?"
 Melina asked as she let him inside.

 Joshua slid past her and nodded his consent.
-"Sure, but you don't like to game."
+"Sure, but you don't like video games."

 "She's not there to game," Dancia said from her bedroom.
 Joshua's face scrunched as he turned to Melina.

 "I'm there to meet Jo," Melina said, her face beaming.

-"Ah, I'm not to sure she's,"
+"Ah, I'm not to sure she's," his voice trailed off.

 "I don't care if she's a breeder.
 I just want to meet my muse."
 She pointed to one of her drawings that Dancia had framed on the wall.
 It was a charcoal sketch of a woman that could have been Jo or any other gorgeous blonde on a skateboard.